Up to 60% off sofas & mattresses — limited‑time deals.

 Common types:

-• Curved sectionals: modular arcs that are easier to move and adjust.
+• Curved sectionals: modular arcs that can add seats and are often easier to move through tight entries.

-• Conversation/serpentine sofas: deeper sweeps that seat people facing inward.
+• Conversation or serpentine sofas: deeper sweeps that pull people toward a shared center.

 Why Curved Sofas Encourage Conversation and Feel Softer